Governors

 Tony was appointed as an Independent Member of Governing Council in April 2019.
 Until April 2022 he was Vice President and General Manager of the European gas cylinder business unit of Luxfer Holdings plc, headquartered in the East Midlands.
 Before joining Luxfer, Tony spent two years as Corporate Development Director for Renold plc and 11 years as a Managing Director in international B2B manufacturing groups headquartered in the East Midlands.

 Tony is a chartered accountant, having qualified whilst at Price Waterhouse, then spending 14 years in a variety of increasingly senior group, divisional and operational financial roles with Rio Tinto plc, Norcros plc and the Filtrona division of Bunzl plc.
 Tony has a degree in Accounting and Finance from Nottingham Trent University and served as a Governor there for 11 years up to July 2016.
-He joined Derbyshire Healthcare NHS Foundation Trust as a non-executive director in August 2022.
+He was a non-executive director of Derbyshire Healthcare NHS Foundation Trust from August 2022 until July 2025.

 Dr Ruth Larsen - governor